elliotperviz/cmms/README.md

 # Computational Methods for Materials Science
 Here you will find lecture and tutorial material for the course **Computational Methods for Materials Science**.

 Written by Prof. Antonio Cammarata and MSc.
+Elliot Perviz<br>
-Elliot Perviz Maintained by MSc.
+Maintained by MSc.
 Elliot Perviz

 ## Installation (software and tutorial material)